Rock climbing in Gariwerd

 You can rock climb in Gariwerd at more than 100 designated areas, including 13 bouldering areas.
 Most sites contain multiple different climbs within them.
 See the maps showing the approximate location of these areas.

-Yes, it will be.
+Yes, a section of it will be.
 Upper Taipan Wall was assessed and found to have cultural values.
-However, through discussions with Traditional Owners, who worked with the Gariwerd Wimmera Reconciliation Group, alternate access points and other mitigation measures were identified and agreed as suitable for allowing access.
-Once these measures have been put in place, Upper Taipan Wall will be a designated rock climbing area.
-The same conditions such as the rock climbing permit will apply (when the permit system is available).
+However, through discussions with Traditional Owners, who worked with the Gariwerd Wimmera Reconciliation Group, alternate access points and other mitigation measures were identified and agreed as suitable for allowing access to the northern section of the wall.
+Once these measures have been put in place, this section of Upper Taipan Wall will be a designated rock climbing area.

 Will other sites be open to rock climbing in the future?